Considerations for Painting the Exterior of House

-You may be asking “What colors should I choose to paint the exterior of our house”?
-Selecting paint colors for the exterior of your home can be a tricky proposition.
+Painting the exterior of your house and selecting paint colors can be a tricky proposition.
 More often than not, people make their paint selections based on colors they like.
 There are a few rules, however, that will help you achieve a unified look.

 Now onto trim colors: When choosing a trim color, look at the other elements you see from the front of your house.
 Do you have brick, shingles, or a tile roof?
+Have you created a trendy wood or stone accent?
 What colors do you see in these elements?
 Your favorite color of what your house already displays would be your trim color.
 This way, when you paint your trim, shutters or bands, it will tie back to another color already dominant in your architecture giving the exterior of your home a cohesive look.

 Perhaps you like the color of your roof and don’t want to paint the body or trim this color.
 How about going with light neutrals and then bringing the color of your roof onto your front door?